Tilakmp2003/Yosi.ai/docs/ADVANCED_USAGE.md

 ## Framework-Specific Code Generation

-yosi.js can generate code for specific frameworks by providing the framework name:
+yosi.ai can generate code for specific frameworks by providing the framework name:

 ### React